 2. Loopable and Seasonal Automations

-In a nutshell, I want pool owners to subscribe to Swim University and get weekly emails every year with timely messaging.
-I’ve always called this Email As a Service or EaaS.
+In a nutshell, I want pool owners to subscribe to Swim University and get the same weekly emails every year with timely messaging.

-Every year, a subscriber loops through a year-long email sequence that sends emails based on the month we’re in.
+Every year, a subscriber loops through an email sequence based on the month we’re in.
 In ConvertKit, subscribers can’t get the same email twice in a sequence.

 With ActiveCampaign, I was able to achieve this ideal setup with Automation Goals.